Narayana: Buddhism

 The Yogācārabhūmi Śāstra describes him as having three faces with a greenish-yellow complexion.
 He holds a wheel in his right hand and rides upon a garuḍa.
-Chapter 6 of the Yiqiejing Yinyi explains that he belongs to the Kāmadhātu and is veneration for the acquisition of power.
-Chapter 41 adds that he has eight arms that wield various "Dharma weapons" (dharmayuda) with which he subjugates the asuras.
+Chapter 6 of the Yiqiejing Yinyi explains that he belongs to the Kāmadhātu and is venerated for the acquisition of power.
+Chapter 41 adds that he has eight arms that wield various "Dharma weapons" (dharmāyudha) with which he subjugates the asuras.

 He appears as an interlocutor in several Mahayana sutras, including the Kāraṇḍavyūha Sūtra, Sarvapuṇyasamuccayasamādhi Sūtra and the Nārāyaṇaparipṛcchā Dhāraṇī.

 He is also mentioned in several places in the Lalitavistara Sūtra, one of the Sutras that describe the life of Gautama Buddha.
-It is said that The Buddha "is endowed with the great strength of Nārāyaṇa, he is called the great Nārāyaṇa himself."
+It is said that because the Buddha is "endowed with the great strength of Nārāyaṇa, he is called the great Nārāyaṇa himself."

+The Chinese Manichaean manuscript Moni Guangfo, a syncretic religious text incorporating both Buddhist and Manichaean elements, considers Nārāyaṇa (那羅延 (Naluoyan)) to be one of the Five Buddhas, with the other buddhas being Zoroaster, Śākyamuni, Jesus, and Mani.

 Jainism

-Balabhadra and Narayana are mighty half brothers, who appear nine times in each half of the time cycles of the Jain cosmology and jointly rule half the earth as half-chakravarti.
+Balabhadra and Narayana are mighty half-brothers, who appear nine times in each half of the time cycles of the Jain cosmology and jointly rule half the earth as half-chakravarti.
 Ultimately Prati-naryana is killed by Narayana for his unrighteousness and immorality.
 Narayana are extremely powerful and are as powerful as 2 Balabhadras.
 Chakravartins are as powerful as 2 Narayanas.
 Hence Narayanas become half-chakravartins.
 Tirthankaras are much more powerful than Chakravartins.
-In Jain Mahabharta, there is a friendly duel between cousin brothers Neminatha (Tirthankara) and Krishna (Naryana) in which Neminath defeats Krishna without any effort at all.
-There is also a story of Neminath lifting Conch of Krishna and blowing it without any effort.
-In Jain Mahabharat, the main fight between Krishna and Jarasandha is described, who is killed by Krishna.
+In Jain Mahabharata, there is a friendly duel between cousin brothers Neminatha (Tirthankara) and Krishna (Naryana) in which Neminath lost to Krishna without any effort at all.
+There is also a story of Neminatha lifting the conch of Krishna and blowing it without any effort.
+The Jain Mahabharata describes Krishna's conflict with Jarasandha, who he kills.